 - Observations of online sessions were scheduled frequently.

 - In tough behavior situations, our certified clinicians did not hesitate to take a lead if they felt that therapist was losing control of the session.

 - Utilization of “gamer headset” for privacy and confidentiality.
 Furthermore, these headsets significantly reduce feedback.

 - Staff were positioned in a private room where work was not interrupted and/or overheard.

 - Because of the time delay in communication over a remote platform, staff was taught to talk slowly and allow longer pauses between sentences.

 - Staff was encouraged to use the mute button to reduce extraneous noise in the sessions, especially when in a supervisory role.

 We have been utilizing this model for two full months now.
 We are collecting data and planning to do more analysis moving forward.
 However, our clinicians are seeing skills acquisition happening, mastery criteria being reached, and (according to all our BCBAs) much higher level of parental involvement and understanding.

 So, hopefully, readers will benefit from our learning experiences as well.

 The COVID-19 pandemic has led to considerable amount of problems for ABA services consumers.
 It also effectively demonstrated that under the pressure of overwhelming consumer needs, no “carved in stone” rules of insurance reimbursement can stay untouched.
 We faced challenges that we were not prepared for.
-Nevertheless, these challenges helped us to learn and build new set of clinical skills, new capabilities for problem solving, new repertoire of strategies for effective service delivery.
+Nevertheless, these challenges helped us to learn and build a new set of clinical skills, new capabilities for problem solving, and a new repertoire of strategies for effective service delivery.